Battle of Elizabethtown

 The Battle of Elizabethtown occurred on August 27, 1781 in Elizabethtown, North Carolina in Bladen County, North Carolina.
+The battle was fought between Patriot troops under the command of Thomas Robeson and Thomas Brown and the Loyalist North Carolina militia commanded by John Slingsby and David Godden.
+John Slingsby and David Godden were both mortally wounded and many of the soldiers fled the area into a ravine near the river, which has been known as "Tory Hole" ever since.

+Background

-The battle was fought between Patriot troops under the command of Thomas Robeson and Thomas Brown and the Loyalist North Carolina militia commanded by John Sligsby and David Godden.
-The day before the battle, a local resident named Sallie Salter entered the Loyalist camp to sell eggs.
-Unknown to the Loyalist forces, Sallie was a spy for the Patriot cause.
-She reported to Colonels Thomas Robeson and Thomas Brown, commanders of a band of the Bladen County militiamen.
+During the summer of 1781, a small group of approximately 60-70 Patriot militiamen were driven from their homes by Loyalist forces (Tories), and regrouped under the refuge of the Whigs of Duplin county.
+With little supplies and clothing remaining, they chose to return and fight for the land they had been driven from, appointing Thomas Brown and Robeson as their leaders.
+After gathering what ammunition they could, the men marched roughly fifty miles through wilderness terrain, surviving on dried meat and minimal bread.
+They arrived at the Cape Fear River near Elizabethtown, only to find no boats available for crossing.
+The Loyalists had removed them as a defensive measure.
+Nevertheless, the Patriots forded the river at night, carefully protecting their weapons and ammunition as they crossed.
+The Loyalist forces, numbering over three hundred and led by Colonel Slingsby and Colonel Godden, had fortified Elizabethtown and established strict security.
+However, the day before the battle, Sallie Salter, a local resident, entered the Loyalist camp to sell eggs.
+Unknown to the Loyalist forces, Salter was a spy for the Patriot cause.
+She reported to Colonels Thomas Robeson and Thomas Brown, commanders of a band of the Bladen County militia.
 The information Salter provided to both men led to them making a decision to attack the Loyalist encampment.
 Despite the fact that the Patriot forces were significantly outnumbered, Robeson and Brown fabricated a plan in which their forces would appear to be greater in number by masquerading false commands to "phantom" soldiers, intended to be heard by the enemy.
 The Patriot forces approached the Loyalist camp at night and launched a surprise attack.
-John Sligsby and David Godden were both mortally wounded and many of the soldiers fled the area into a ravine near the river, which has been known as "Tory Hole" ever since.
-Today, a state historic marker entitled with the name of the battle denotes the site of the engagement.
-It reads as follows: "Whigs broke Tory power in Bladen Co., August, 1781, driving them into Tory Hole, 50 yards N."